-The following table sets forth information with respect to the beneficial ownership of our common stock, as of October 31, 2015, and as adjusted to reflect the sale of shares of common stock in this offering, by:
+The following table sets forth information with respect to the beneficial ownership of our common stock, as of February 29, 2016, and as adjusted to reflect the sale of shares of common stock in this offering, by:

-- each person or group of affiliated persons known by us to beneficially own more than 5% of our common stock; - each of our named executive officers; - · each of our directors; and - all of our executive officers and directors as a group.
+- each person or group of affiliated persons known by us to beneficially own more than 5% of our common stock; - each of our named executive officers; - each of our directors; and - all of our executive officers and directors as a group.

 The number of shares beneficially owned by each stockholder is determined under rules issued by the Securities and Exchange Commission.
 Under these rules, beneficial ownership includes any shares as to which the individual or entity has sole or shared voting power or investment power.
-Applicable percentage ownership information is based on 46,632,987 shares of common stock outstanding as of October 31, 2015, including 34,469 shares of unvested restricted common stock subject to repurchase by us and after giving effect to the conversion of our outstanding preferred stock into 35,935,400 shares of common stock upon the closing of this offering and the issuance of 2,208,651 shares of common stock in connection with the automatic cashless exercise of the Series E Warrants upon the filing of the registration statement of which this prospectus forms a part with the SEC.
-In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, warrants or other rights held by such person that are currently exercisable or will become exercisable within 60 days of October 31, 2015 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
+Applicable percentage ownership information is based on 46,661,095 shares of common stock outstanding as of February 29, 2016, which assumes the: (i) conversion of the 8,888,888 outstanding shares of our Series E Preferred Stock as of February 29, 2016 into an aggregate of 10,222,212 shares of our common stock, which will automatically occur upon completion of this offering; and (ii) cashless exercise of the Series E Common Warrants into approximately 2,209,856 shares of our common stock, which will occur automatically upon the filing of the registration statement of which this prospectus forms a part with the SEC.

+In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options, warrants or other rights held by such person that are currently exercisable or will become exercisable within 60 days of February 29, 2016 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
 Unless noted otherwise, the address of all listed stockholders is 480 Arsenal Street, Building One, Watertown, Massachusetts 02472.
 Each of the stockholders listed has sole voting and investment power with respect to the shares beneficially owned by the stockholder unless noted otherwise, subject to community property laws where applicable.